 It is expected that additional fluids will be qualified from time to time.
-Operators are encouraged to contact suppliers or manufacturers to determine the qualification status of any de-icing or anti-icing fluid which does not appear in the CBAAC.
-However, the operator will be required to prove that fluids not on the approved list have been properly tested.
+Operators are encouraged to contact suppliers or manufacturers to determine the qualification status of any de-icing or anti-icing fluid that do not currently appear in the Transport Canada HOT guidelines.
+However, the operator will be required to prove that fluids not on the qualified list have been properly tested.